scurvy-dog/sonic-dcloud/1-SONiC_101/lab_exercise_4.md

    64 bytes from 10.0.0.1: icmp_seq=3 ttl=64 time=10.5 ms
    ```

-3. Login to SONiC Router *leaf-1*
+3. Login to SONiC router *leaf-1*
-5. In the home directory create a json definition file for the ACL Table
+4. In the home directory create a json definition file for the ACL Table
    ```
    nano eth32_acl_table.json
    ```
-6. Paste in the following code and save and exit.
+5. Paste in the following code and save and exit.
    ```
    {
    "ACL_TABLE": {
-            "ICMP_DROP": {
+            "EP1_DROP": {
                     "policy_desc" : "Block IMCP traffic from endpoint 1",
                     "type" : "L3",
                     "stage": "ingress",